Skip to main content

 2. Structure of the organisation

 The Board is a statutory corporation established by section 107 of the Pensions Act 2004.
 The Board operates from two locations.
 The main office is in Croydon, Surrey & the Board’s investment team office is based in the City of London.
-The PPF is one of the UK's largest asset owners with £32.5 billion of assets under management and employs circa 440 employees.

-The Board holds, manages and applies the PPF and the Fraud Compensation Fund which are statutory funds.
+The Board holds, manages, and applies the PPF and the Fraud Compensation Fund which are statutory funds.
 The function of the Board is to:

 • Pay Pension Protection Fund compensation to members of eligible defined benefit pension schemes, when there is a qualifying insolvency event in relation to the employer, and where there are insufficient assets in the pension scheme to cover the PPF level of compensation.